 Re-Animator was a cult success.
 It created a vogue of cinematic interest in the works of horror writer H.P.
 Lovecraft.
 Between 1916 and his death in 1937, Howard Phillips Lovecraft, a reclusive Rhode Island conservative, created a body of pulp horror stories that have gained legendary status.
 H.P.
 Lovecrafts specialty was a sense of cosmic horror, a vision of humanity as a species standing on a tiny island of ignorance surrounded by the unimaginable horror of ancient gods and demons, and of seekers after forbidden knowledge and venturers into abominable science who at the end of a typical Lovecraftian story are driven insane by what they uncover.
 H.P.
 Lovecrafts stories have developed a cult, with numerous other authors rushing to complete unfinished fragments after his death and many others borrowing elements from Lovecraft stories the notion of Lovecrafts occultic tome The Necronomicon has become so widespread that there have even been published versions of it and people who believe that it is an existing work.

 Prior to Re-Animator there had been a handful of mediocre H.P.
 Lovecraft adaptations on film The Haunted Palace (1963), Die, Monster, Die/Monster of Terror (1965), The Shuttered Room (1966) and The Dunwich Horror (1969) but it was Re-Animator that popularised Lovecraft on film.
-The success of Re-Animator subsequently unleashed a host of B-budget Lovecraft adaptations the likes of Stuart Gordons subsequent From Beyond (1986), The Curse (1987), The Unnameable (1988), The Resurrected (1992), Necronomicon (1993), Lurking Fear (1994), Gordons Dagon (2001), The Dream-Quest of Unknown Kadath (2003), Beyond the Wall of Sleep (2006), Cool Air (2006), Chill (2007), Cthulu (2007), The Tomb (2007), Colour from the Dark (2008), the remake of The Dunwich Horror (2009), Pickmans Muse (2010) and The Whisperer in Darkness (2011).
+The success of Re-Animator subsequently unleashed a host of B-budget Lovecraft adaptations the likes of Stuart Gordons subsequent From Beyond (1986), The Curse (1987), The Unnameable (1988), The Resurrected (1992), Necronomicon (1993), Lurking Fear (1994), Gordons Dagon (2001), The Dream-Quest of Unknown Kadath (2003), Beyond the Wall of Sleep (2006), Cool Air (2006), Chill (2007), Cthulu (2007), The Tomb (2007), Colour from the Dark (2008), the remake of The Dunwich Horror (2009), Pickmans Muse (2010), The Whisperer in Darkness (2011) and The Haunter of the Dark (2015).
 Also of interest is The Manitou (1978), which features an appearance of the Great Old One; Cast a Deadly Spell (1991) and its sequel Witch Hunt (1994), a tv movie set in an alternate world where magic works and where the central character is a detective named H.P.
 Lovecraft; Juan Piquer Simons cheap and loosely inspired Cthulu Mansion (1992); John Carpenters Lovecraft homage In the Mouth of Madness (1995); the fan parodies The Last Lovecraft: Relic of Cthulu (2009) and Call Girl of Cthulu (2014); even an animated childrens film Howard Lovecraft and the Frozen Kingdom (2016) in which a young Lovecraft encounters his own creations; while the Elder Gods turn up at the end of The Cabin in the Woods (2012).
 Lovecrafts key work of demonic lore The Necronomicon also makes appearances in films such as Equinox (1970), The Evil Dead II (1987) and Army of Darkness (1992), and was also borrowed as an alternate retitling for Jesus Francos surreal and otherwise unrelated Succubus/Necronomicon (1969) about a BDSM dancer.

 H.P.
 Lovecraft, were he alive today though, would probably not recognise most of the films made from his stories.
 This is especially so in the case of Re-Animator.
 Herbert West Reanimator was a series of six serialised stories that H.P.
 Lovecraft published in Home Brew magazine in 1922.
 Lovecraft was later cynical about the Herbert West stories, dismissing them as only being written for money, so probably the question of fidelity to the originals is not as big a one as it might be for some of the other adaptations.
 Nevertheless, the stories are wildly different to the film version.
 The principal difference between H.P.
 Lovecraft and Stuart Gordon is that the stories that Lovecraft specialised in are all ones where the horror emerges psychologically his much described (and often parodied) visions of unspeakable and indescribable horrors.
 All of H.P.
 Lovecrafts horrors in effect exist off-screen and gain their impression from the sense of dread that Lovecraft is able to suggest, rather than any direct depictions.
 By contrast, Stuart Gordons approach is to put everything up-front and without the slightest in the way of restraint there is as much in the way of unseen indescribables in Re-Animator as there is subtlety.